SIU Director’s Report - Case # 23-PCI-461

 Analysis and Director's Decision

 The Complainant was seriously injured in a fall from a height in Dryden on November 5, 2023.
 As OPP officers were in the vicinity and took the Complainant into custody after the fall, the SIU was notified of the incident and initiated an investigation.
-The SO was identified as the subject official.
 The investigation is now concluded.
-On my assessment of the evidence, there are no reasonable grounds to believe that the SO committed a criminal offence in connection with the Complainant’s injuries.
+On my assessment of the evidence, there are no reasonable grounds to believe that any OPP officer committed a criminal offence in connection with the Complainant’s injuries.

 For the foregoing reasons, there is no basis for proceeding with criminal charges in this case.
 The file is closed.